Housing Support Worker – Youth Housing First Program

 Education and Certifications

-- Bachelor level degree and/or Diploma in Social Work, Child and Youth Care, in a human service field or equivalent
+- Diploma in Social Work, Child and Youth Care, in a human service field or equivalent.

 - Police Information Check with Vulnerable Sector Check.